 It is not possible to follow Christ and then claim the freedom to sin.
 We will always fall short of the glory of the living God; imperfection will always be with us.
 Our past may haunt us, our marriages may fail, our unregenerate nature may repeatedly raise its ugly head, but God's mercy in Christ will constantly cover us.
-Yet, if we set our face against God and devalue the horror of sin, defiantly disregard sinful behavior, we will end up a slave to sin.
-Therefore, in the strength of the Lord, we must flee immorality.
+Yet, if we set our face against God and devalue the horror of sin, defiantly claim that sin is not sin, then we will end up a slave to sin.
+Therefore, stand in the strength of the Lord.
 Through Christ's death and resurrection we are one with him and indwelt by him.
-This reality will strengthen us, it will empower us to stand against temptation.
+This reality will strengthen us, it will empower us to honor our God.

 The Christian today is constantly tempted to compromise on sexual matters.
 Our society is obsessed with the freedom of sensual self-expression.
 Yet, such freedom can only lead to slavery.
 So, stand in Christ.

 Why hasn't Paul just simply told the Corinthians to obey the Mosaic law against adultery?

 Print-friendly: Sermon Notes. and Technical Notes